bminer/node-blade/README.md

 You can do a lot with blocks, including template inheritance, etc. They behave quite differently from Jade.

+**STOP!** If you are planning on using blocks with Meteor, beware!
+First of all, blocks might not make much sense when building Meteor applications, and furthermore, blocks don't work well with reactive HTML.

+OK.
+I digress...

 There are two types of blocks: regular blocks and parameterized blocks.

 #### Regular blocks